SIX DROP-OFF RECYCLING LOCATIONS

 Accepted: Clear and colored glass containers.
 Containers should be empty, lightly rinsed and labels can be left on.

-Not accepted: Flat glass, window panes, mirrors, light bulbs, flatware, ceramics or Pyrex.
+Not accepted: Flat glass, window panes, mirrors, light bulbs, dinnerware, drinkware, ceramics or Pyrex, light bulbs.

 Aluminum, tin and other metal cans

-Accepted: Pop cans, soup cans, coffee cans, aluminum trays and pie tins, etc. Cans should be empty and lightly rinsed.
+Accepted: Pop cans, soup cans, coffee cans, vegetable cans and all lids; aluminum trays and pie tins, etc. Cans should be empty and lightly rinsed.
 Leave labels on.

-Not accepted: Large storage bins, black food trays, bubble wrap, plastic wrap, plastic bags, drink pouches, snack bags, hoses, plastic silverware, straws, plastic packaging, CD/DVD cases, Solo cups, prescription bottles, motor oil containers, clothes hangers, vinyl siding, and anything made of Styrofoam or polystyrene.
+Not accepted: Large storage bins, takeout containers, black food trays, bubble wrap, plastic wrap, plastic bags, storage bags, flex packaging like drink pouches, snack bags, hoses, plastic silverware, straws, plastic packaging, CD/DVD cases, Solo cups, hard plastic packaging, packing peanuts, prescription bottles, motor oil containers, clothes hangers, straws, vinyl siding, and anything made of Styrofoam or polystyrene.

-Accepted: Milk, juice, soup, broth, juice boxes (without the straw) and other beverage cartons.
-Lightly rinse and leave caps on.
+Accepted: Milk, juice, soup, broth, juice boxes (without the straw), wine, cream, and other beverage cartons.
+Lightly rinse, leave caps on. and don't crush!
 Also accepted cardboard egg cartons.

 Not accepted: Ice cream cartons, foam egg cartons.